u0421793/nured/README.md

 don't use codepen any more for the a-frame stuff, use local like everything else. built the prototype model offline first

+the model has no visual identity.
+Need to sort this out, as it seems to be holding up progress